Updated May 28, 2020.

 - Comes with TSA Pre-check to help you speed through security (an $85 value)

-- Check out yesterday’s How to Apply for Global Entry post for all the details!
+Details here: How to Apply for Global Entry

 1. Go to the Trusted Traveler Programs Website